How Do I Get Unpaid Child Support Payments?

-The state of Minnesota requires both parents to have financial responsibility for their children.
+The state of Minnesota requires both parents to be financially responsible for their children.
 Typically, the parent with less parenting time pays child support to the other parent.
 If the obligor falls behind in his or her obligations, the arrearages can accumulate quickly, causing a problem for both parents.

 Lakeville Lawyer Handling Unpaid Child Support Payments